 DR3 Recycling was founded in San Leandro in 1999 with the goal of recycling mattresses and boxsprings.
 Working in partnership with local transfer stations, landfills, hotels, retailers, schools, military bases and other businesses, we collect mattresses, boxsprings, futon mattresses and hide-a-bed mattresses for recycling.
 Beds are disassembled by hand so we can maximize the amount of recyclable material we extract.
 See our Mattress Recycling FAQ for more details about the mattress recycling process.

-When DR3 was founded it was the only commercially successful mattress recycling business in the world.
-It remains the largest mattress recycler in North America.
+When DR3 was founded it was one of the only commercially successful mattress recycling business in North America.
+It remains one of the largest mattress recyclers in North America.
 We strive to provide the best in recycling services and customer service.

 How Does Mattress Recycling Work?